hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 This blog post explores the convergence of K8s and AI through K8sGPT.
-It describes the detailed process to integrate K8sGPT with local LLM to empower K8s in HPE GreenLake for Private Cloud Enterperise.
+It describes the detailed process to integrate K8sGPT with local LLM model to empower K8s in HPE GreenLake for Private Cloud Enterperise.

+This blog post describes the process to deploy K8sGPT using [Local AI](https://github.com/mudler/LocalAI) as its backend to empower K8s clusters with AI capabilities in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites

 Before starting, make sure you have the following:

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The *kubectl* CLI tool, together with the kubeconfig file for accessing the K8s cluster